The 5 Major 2015 LA Auto Show Debuts

 2017 Fiat 124 Spider

 Friendly joking about the “Fiata” broke out during the auto show when FCA threw the covers off of the upcoming Fiat 124 Spider.
-Paying tribute to sports car of the same name that was made almost 50 years ago, it is based on Mazda’s MX-5 and that’s nothing to be ashamed of.
+Paying tribute to a sports car of the same name that was made almost 50 years ago, it is based on Mazda’s MX-5, and that’s nothing to be ashamed of.

-The 124 uses the familiar 1.4 MultiAir Turbo four-cylinder engine — in this application making 160 hp and 184 lb-ft of torque — to drive the rear wheels.
-The soft top, like the Miata, is quick and easy to operate with one hand.
-The biggest giveaway to its connection with the latter, however, is the interior.
+The 124 uses the familiar 1.4 MultiAir Turbo four-cylinder engine — in this application, making 160 hp and 184 lb-ft of torque — to drive the rear wheels.
+Like the Miata, the soft top is quick and easy to operate with one hand.
+However, the interior is the biggest giveaway to its connection with the latter.
 While called the Fiat Connect 7.0 infotainment system, the screen, climate controls, and much more is plucked directly from the other roadster.
+Look for the Fiat 124 Spider next summer.

 2017 Cadillac XT5

-A big selling point of the SUV is its lightweight architecture — the current SRX, to be replaced by the XT5, is 126 kilograms heavier while measuring 178 millimetres shorter.
+A big selling point of the new Cadillac SUV is its lightweight architecture — the current SRX, to be replaced by the XT5, is 126 kilograms heavier while measuring 178 millimetres shorter.
 Other, more bloated, market segment competitors include the Audi Q5 (by 45 kg) and the Mercedes-Benz GLE (295 kg).

 2017 Range Rover Evoque Convertible

-And now for an open air driving experience of a completely different kind: here is the latest Range Rover Evoque.
-Convertible.
-Yes, this is a drop top SUV, the first of its kind to join the lineup.
+And now for an open-air driving experience of a completely different kind: here is the latest Range Rover Evoque convertible.
+Yes, this is a drop-top SUV, the first of its kind to join the lineup.

 The four-seater features 240 hp and a nine-speed transmission, and will start at $64,990 when it arrives in Canadian dealerships in spring 2016.